bird-house/birdhouse-docs/docs/guide_deploy.md

 `Makefile documentation <bootstrap:makefile>`{.interpreted-text
 role="ref"}.

-Read the documention of each birdhouse component for the details of the installation and how to configure the components.
+Read the documentation of each birdhouse component for the details of the installation and how to configure the components.
 The `birdhouse bootstrap documentation <bootstrap:introduction>`{.interpreted-text role="ref"} gives some `examples <bootstrap:examples>`{.interpreted-text